 - took soil samples from fields that had been managed for 20 years with two different farming methods - sequenced all the DNA that coded for prokaryotic ribosomal RNA in the soil samples - compared these base sequences to give a measure of species richness and an index of diversity for the prokaryote community - recorded the total prokaryotic biomass and the mass of stored carbon for each soil sample - obtained the mean wheat yield from the fields.

-TABLE 4, on page 38, shows the scientists' results.
+TABLE 4, below and on the opposite page, shows the scientists' results.